Morphisms and extensions between bricks over preprojective algebras of type A: Extensions between bricks

 (In particular, $\textnormal{left}(X)$ is empty in this case.)
 We see that $M_{Q''}$ is a module over $\Pi(A_5) = \Pi(A_5,\emptyset)$, but not over $\Pi(A_5,\{2,3,4\})$.
 Moreover, we have that $Y$ is injective over $\Pi(A_5,\{2,3,4\})$, but not over $\Pi(A_5)$.
 Thus the short exact sequence in equation \ref{extension3} could not possibly exist over $\Pi(A_5,\{2,3,4\})$.
-Finally, we note that the module $M_{Q''}$ is not indecomposable in this case: the bottom basis element ``5'' projects onto a copy of the simple module $S(5)$, which then includes as the anti-diagonal of $M_{Q''}(5)$.
+Finally, we note that the module $M_{Q''}$ is not indecomposable in this case: take the basis $\{(1_K,0), (1_K,-1_K)\}$ for $M_{Q''}(5)$, where the first coordinate represents the projection to the top copy of ``5'' and the second coordinate the projection to the bottom copy of ``5''.
+Then the subspace spanned by $(1_K,-1_K)$ constitutes a copy of the simple module $S(5)$ which is both a submodule and a quotient module of $M_{Q''}$.
 There are, however, examples where the middle term of this extension is indecomposable.
 Indeed, this is the case if we remove the final composition factor ``5'' from~$X$. \end{example}

 We now prove our main result of this section.